onevroad/net-websocket-spring-boot/README.md

 ```
 - e:event, t:topic, d:data
 - support event type：subscribe, message, cancel, heartbeat
-- The topic is required except for the heartbeat events.You can send multiple topics at the same time.
+- Except for the heartbeat event, the topic is required.You can send multiple topics at the same time.
 - You can customize the response data format.

 ## Heartbeat Event
 - The server will send a heartbeat event when the client and server have no data interaction within 1 minute.
-The data format that the server send is like this：
+The data format that the server send is like this:
 ```json
 {
   "e": "heartbeat",
   "d": "ping"
 }
 ```
-- If the client receive a heartbeat event, please send a data for responsing the server.
-The data format is like this：
+- If the client receive a heartbeat event, please send a data to the server.
+The data format is like this:
 ```json
 {
   "e": "heartbeat",
   "d": "pong"
 }
 ```
-- The connection will be disconnected when the server who sended the heartbeat event twice din't receive any response.
+- The connection will be disconnected when the server who sent the heartbeat event twice din't receive any response.

 ## Quick Start
 - add maven dependency